MikeWhite-ZP/USA-Luxury-Limo-Service/replit.md

 ## Overview

 USA Luxury Limo is a full-stack luxury transportation booking platform that replicates the functionality of professional limousine services.
 The application provides a comprehensive booking system with real-time pricing, fleet management, and multi-role user authentication.
-Built with modern web technologies, it features a React frontend with TypeScript, Express.js backend, PostgreSQL database with Drizzle ORM, and integrates with Stripe for payments and TomTom for geocoding services.
+Built as a Progressive Web Application (PWA), it features a React frontend with TypeScript, Express.js backend, PostgreSQL database with Drizzle ORM, and integrates with Stripe for payments and TomTom for geocoding services.
+The PWA functionality allows drivers, passengers, and dispatchers to install the app on their devices for quick access and offline capabilities.

 ## User Preferences